Elnaril/uniswap-universal-router-decoder/README.md

 ```

 #### TRANSFER
-Example where an USDC amount is sent to a recipient:
+Example where a USDC amount is sent to a recipient:
 ```python
 .transfer(FunctionRecipient.CUSTOM, usdc_address, usdc_amount, recipient_address)
 ```